Chloroform: Anaesthetic

 Chloroform is a powerful general anesthetic, euphoriant, anxiolytic, and sedative when inhaled or ingested.
 The anaesthetic qualities of chloroform were first described in 1842 in a thesis by Robert Mortimer Glover, which won the Gold Medal of the Harveian Society for that year.
-Glover also undertook practical experiments on dogs to prove his theories, refined his theories, and presented them in his doctoral thesis at the University of Edinburgh in the summer of 1847, identifying anaesthetizing halogenous compounds as a "new order of poisonous substances".
+Glover also undertook practical experiments on dogs to prove and refine his theories, and subsequently presented them in his doctoral thesis at the University of Edinburgh in the summer of 1847, identifying anaesthetizing halogenous compounds as a "new order of poisonous substances".

-The Scottish James Young Simpson, an obstetrician, was one of those examiners required to read the thesis, but later claimed to have never read it and to have come to his own conclusions independently.
+James Young Simpson, a Scottish obstetrician, was one of those examiners required to read the thesis, but later claimed to have never read it and to have come to his own conclusions independently.
 Perkins-McVey, among others, have raised doubts about the credibility of Simpson's claim, noting that Simpson's publications on the subject in 1847 explicitly echo Glover's and, being one of the thesis examiners, Simpson was likely aware of the content of Glover's study, even if he skirted his duties as an examiner.
 In 1847 and 1848, Glover would pen a series of heated letters accusing Simpson of stealing his discovery, which had already earned Simpson considerable notoriety.
 Whatever the source of his inspiration, on 4 November 1847, Simpson argued that he had discovered the anaesthetic qualities of chloroform in humans.
 He and two colleagues entertained themselves by trying the effects of various substances, and thus revealed the potential for chloroform in medical procedures.

 An illustration depicting James Young Simpson and his friends found unconscious.

 A few days later, during the course of a dental procedure in Edinburgh, Francis Brodie Imlach became the first person to use chloroform on a patient in a clinical context.

 In May 1848, Robert Halliday Gunning made a presentation to the Medico-Chirurgical Society of Edinburgh following a series of laboratory experiments on rabbits that confirmed Glover's findings and also refuted Simpson's claims of originality.
 The laboratory experiments that proved the dangers of chloroform were largely ignored.